Harvey Mason Jr.: Career

-Harvey Mason Media produced the feature film More than a Game in 2008.
-The movie documents the rise of LeBron James and his high school teammates from their early AAU basketball days to the high school national championship stage.
-The film premiered at the Toronto International Film Festival in 2008, where it won first runner up to best film, "Slumdog Millionaire".
-Lions Gate Films distributed the film, which was released during the fall of 2009.
-Harvey Mason Media and Interscope Records distributed the soundtrack album titled "Music Inspired by More Than a Game".
-More than a Game was nominated for best documentary at the 2010 NAACP Image Awards and the Independent Spirit Awards.
+Harvey Mason Media produced its first feature film, the LeBron James biopic More than a Game in 2008.
+The film documents the rise of James and his high school teammates, from their early AAU basketball days to the high school national championship stage.
+It premiered at the Toronto International Film Festival in 2008, where it won first runner-up to best film, Slumdog Millionaire.
+Lions Gate Films distributed the film, which was released in September 2008.
+Harvey Mason Media, in tandem with Polow da Don's Zone 4 and Interscope Records, produced the accompanying soundtrack album, Music Inspired by More Than a Game, which was supported by Drake, Lil Wayne, Kanye West and Eminem's collaborative single, "Forever".
+The film was also nominated for Best Documentary at the 2010 NAACP Image Awards and the Independent Spirit Awards.

-Mason Jr. appeared on the 2011 season of American Idol as a mentor/producer, working with Pia Toscano and Jacob Lusk and worked as a mentor/producer on the 2013 season of The X Factor USA.
-He has also made numerous appearances on the reality series Braxton Family Values on the We TV network starring Toni Braxton and Tamar Braxton.
+Mason jr. appeared on the 2011 season of American Idol as a mentor/producer, working with Pia Toscano and Jacob Lusk, and did so for the 2013 season of The X Factor USA.
+He has also made numerous appearances on the reality series Braxton Family Values on the We TV network, which starred his collaborators Toni and Tamar Braxton.

-In 2012, Mason Jr. was the last producer to work with Whitney Houston when he produced the songs "His Eye Is on the Sparrow" and "Celebrate" for the movie Sparkle.
+In 2012, Mason jr. was the last producer to work with Whitney Houston on her songs "His Eye Is on the Sparrow" and "Celebrate", both for the film Sparkle.

-Following the success of Pitch Perfect 2, Get On Up, and Straight Outta Compton, Harvey served as music producer for the NBC broadcast of The Wiz Live! which aired on December 3, 2015, and he produced over 50 songs for the animated musical SING from Universal/Illumination Entertainment which was released on December 3, 2016.
-SING received two Golden Globe Awards nominations for Best Animated Feature Film and Best Original Song for the song "Faith".
+Following the success of Pitch Perfect 2, Get On Up, and Straight Outta Compton, Harvey was music producer for the NBC broadcast of The Wiz Live!, which aired on December 3, 2015.
+He also produced over 50 songs for the animated musical SING by Universal/Illumination Entertainment, which was released on December 3, 2016.
+The film received two Golden Globe Awards nominations for Best Animated Feature Film and Best Original Song for the song "Faith", produced by Mason and performed by Stevie Wonder and Ariana Grande.

-In 2017, Mason Jr. served as executive music producer for Pitch Perfect 3 – the final installment of the blockbuster Universal Pictures franchise, as well as the musical reworking of the 1980s classic Valley Girl (film) for MGM and USA Network's Unsolved, a scripted true crime series based on the murder investigations of Tupac Shakur and Notorious B.I.G.
-He also served as composer and executive music producer on director Anthony Mandler's feature debut Monster which was nominated for the 2018 Grand Jury Prize at Sundance.
+In 2017, Mason jr. was executive musical producer for Pitch Perfect 3 – the final installment of the Universal Pictures series, as well as the musical reworking of the 1980s classic Valley Girl for MGM, and USA Network's Unsolved, a scripted true crime series based on the murder investigations of Tupac Shakur and Notorious B.I.G.
+Furthermore, Mason also helmed a similar role, as well as composer on Anthony Mandler's feature debut Monster which was nominated for the 2018 Grand Jury Prize at Sundance.

-In March 2018, Billboard announced that Harvey Mason Jr. joined the advisory board of Tunedly, an online recording studio for songwriters.
+In March 2018, Billboard announced that Mason jr. joined the advisory board of Tunedly, an online recording studio for songwriters.

-Most recently, Mason Jr. produced the music for NBC's Jesus Christ Superstar Live in Concert! which aired on April 1, 2018, and Bad Times at the El Royale for 20th Century Fox directed by Drew Goddard.
+Mason jr. produced the music for NBC's Jesus Christ Superstar Live in Concert!, which aired on April 1, 2018, as well as Bad Times at the El Royale for 20th Century Fox, directed by Drew Goddard.
+In 2023, Mason produced MGM biopic Respect, starring Jennifer Hudson as Aretha Franklin.
+He was also one of several songwriters on the 2023 family film, Miraculous: Ladybug & Cat Noir, The Movie, which released on Netflix in most territories.

-Hundredup

-In 2018, Mason Jr. founded and launched Hundredup, a record label, publishing company, and marketing company.
-The company's roster of artists includes: